What is SASL

 2. A two level search, for “user” and “domain” in a user@domain structured id.

-3. An Active Directory compatible algorithmic mapping of email address onto directory name.
+3. An Active Directory style algorithmic mapping of email address onto directory name.

 Isode's SASL Support